 Another type of cash transfer program is the Social Cash Transfer Program in Malawi.
-Malawi has been identified as one of the poorest countries in the world, facing similar problems to those of its neighboring countries in sub-Saharan Africa: extensive poverty, high early marriage rates, and devastation from the HIV/AIDS epidemic,79 which has led to high populations of the very young and the elderly.80
+Malawi has been identified as one of the poorest countries in the world, facing similar problems to those of its neighboring countries in sub-Saharan Africa: extensive poverty, high early marriage rates, and devastation from the HIV/AIDS epidemic, which has led to high populations of the very young and the elderly.

-Malawi also has a unique vulnerability to agricultural failures.81 The economy is dependent on agriculture, which leaves the population vulnerable to poverty when severe weather affects crop production; beyond the macroeconomic level, the majority of rural households gain their income from agriculture-related endeavors, and many are at risk to experience poverty as a result because of the low returns it provides.82 Despite the large number of citizens dependent on farming, the country does not have any functional safety nets to protect from economic and environmental shocks.83 To make matters worse, the funding for education systems of sub-Saharan Africa are often controlled by governments that are marked by corruption and poor economic performance.84 Because of the severity of the poverty in Malawi and the lack of opportunities afforded to poor individuals, a need for intervention has arisen.
+Malawi also has a unique vulnerability to agricultural failures.
+The economy is dependent on agriculture, which leaves the population vulnerable to poverty when severe weather affects crop production; beyond the macroeconomic level, the majority of rural households gain their income from agriculture-related endeavors, and many are at risk of experiencing poverty as a result because of the low returns it provides.
+Despite the large number of citizens dependent on farming, the country does not have any functional safety nets to protect from economic and environmental shocks.
+To make matters worse, the funding for education systems of sub-Saharan Africa is often controlled by governments that are marked by corruption and poor economic performance.
+Because of the severity of the poverty in Malawi and the lack of opportunities afforded to poor individuals, a need for intervention has arisen.

-Malawi was one of the first impoverished countries in sub-Saharan Africa to administer a cash transfer program, following the success of similar programs in Latin America.85 The Social
+Malawi was one of the first impoverished countries in sub-Saharan Africa to administer a cash transfer program, following the success of similar programs in Latin America.
+86 The SCTP